-The institute will be held from October 10-11, 2018 in Washington, DC.
+The institute will take place October 6-7, 2020 in Washington, DC.

 The Institute Experience

 Terrance Keenan Institute fellows will spend two days with seasoned leaders from the field of health philanthropy, many of whom are past recipients of GIH's Terrance Keenan Leadership Award in Health Philanthropy.